List of crossings of the River Tees: History of crossings

 With the industrialisation of the area through the 19th century, many new bridges where needed closer to the ports mouth.
-When the Stockton and Darlington railway, first opened in 1825, released that the staiths at Stockton where two small to export the needed amount of coal, the decision was made to start export closer to the mouth on the other bank, at Port Darlington (later Middlesbrough).
+When the Stockton and Darlington railway, first opened in 1825, it was realised that the staiths at Stockton were too small to export the desired amount of coal.
+The decision was made to start exporting closer to the rivers mouth on the other bank, at Port Darlington (later Middlesbrough).
 This required the building of the first suspension railway bridge.
-This would moved the commercial centre of gravity of Teesside further down stream, where many future bridges would be built.
+This moved the commercial centre of gravity of Teesside further down stream, where many future bridges would be built.

 By the end of that century there were 21 principal firms on and adjacent to the Tees in the Stockton and Thornaby area, with 36 firms in the Middlesbrough area.
-This lead to the development of two of the most famous bridges on the river, The Transporter Bridge, in 1911, and the Newport Bridge, in 1934, both trying to balance the needs of travers across the river and shipping down the river.
+This led to the development of two of the most famous bridges on the river, The Transporter Bridge, in 1911, and the Newport Bridge, in 1934, both trying to balance the needs of travellers across the river with shipping up and down it.

 List

-The following is a list of crossings of the River Tees, heading downstream, from source to it's mouth in the North Sea.
-This including road, rail, pipe and foot/cycle bridges and fords.
+The following is a list of crossings of the River Tees, heading downstream, from source to its mouth in the North Sea.
+This includes road, rail, pipe and foot/cycle bridges and fords.